RudolfJagdhuber/ExhaustiveSearch/README.md

 ## Usage

-The main function `ExhaustiveSearch()` uses the typical `formula` and `data` structure, which you might be familiar with from functions like `lm()` or `glm()`.
+The main function `ExhaustiveSearch()` uses the typical `formula` and `data` structure, which might be familiar to you from functions like `lm()` or `glm()`.

-As a first example, let us try to evaluate all feature combinations to predict the miles per gallon (mpg) in the `mtcars` data
+As a simple example, an exhaustive linear regression task of the mtcars data set is analyzed.
+We evaluate all possible feature combinations to predict the response variable 'mpg' (miles per gallon).
 ``` r
 library(ExhaustiveSearch)